Skip to content

 ArgumentDescription

 PACKAGES...One or more packages to remove.
-Accepts shorthand (owner/repo), HTTPS URL, SSH URL, FQDN, or marketplace notation (name@marketplace).
-APM resolves each to the canonical identity stored in apm.yml.
+Accepts shorthand (owner/repo), HTTPS URL, SSH URL, FQDN, marketplace notation (name@marketplace), an exact declared local path, or the portable _local/<name> identifier printed for a direct local dependency with matching lock metadata.
 Required.

 OptionDescription